 As a rule, always tell the absolute truth during your hearing.
 Exaggerations of your symptoms, if inconsistent with other evidence, can derail a claim that otherwise might have been approved.
 Also, it helps to be concise with your answers.

-This article covers the types of information you will need to know at your hearing, followed by some useful tips to help you best prepare for your Social Security disability hearing.
+This article covers the types of information you'll need to know at your hearing, followed by some useful tips to help you best prepare for your Social Security disability hearing.
 See "What Happens at a Disability Hearing?" for more general information about the process.

-- Medical History: This includes what kinds of treatments and medications you are currently taking; how often you visit your doctor; and generally how your condition is being treated.
+- Medical History: This includes what kinds of treatments and medications you're currently taking; how often you visit your doctor; and generally how your condition is being treated.

 - Training and Education: In addition to school or college, this includes formal vocational training, military service, on-the-job training, and related experience.

 - Employment History: The judge will ask about your work experience over the past 15 years.
-Specifically, you will be asked about your job duties; how much time was spent sitting, standing, or walking; how much weight you had to lift; and the level of skill required for each job.
+Specifically, you'll be asked about your job duties; how much time was spent sitting, standing, or walking; how much weight you had to lift; and the level of skill required for each job.